-- Both Employ Milwaukee and the subcontracted agencies will recruit potential clients. - Both recruited and walk-in clients will first be routed to Employ Milwaukee's Office of Career Exploration, where a trained employee will complete eligibility paperwork and intake assessments. - The intake assessments will reveal needs, skills levels, and interests. - The intake employee will analyze the available information and, if eligible, refer the individual to services that best match his or her needs and characteristics.
-This can include co-enrollment in more than one service or program when appropriate.
+- Both Employ Milwaukee and the subcontracted agencies will recruit potential clients. - Both recruited and walk-in clients will first be routed to Employ Milwaukee's Office of Career Exploration, where a trained employee will complete eligibility paperwork and intake assessments the common intake form and educate the prospective client on all programs they are potentially eligible for related to Employ - The intake assessments will reveal needs, skills levels, and interests. - The intake employee will analyze the available information and, if eligible, refer the individual to services that best match his or her needs and characteristics.
+This can include co-enrollment in more than one service or program when appropriate. - The eventual case manager at a subcontracted agency will be responsible for everything beyond the common intake form with regard to enrolling new clients.